vyasparthm/Python-Behavioral-Cloning/writeup_report.md

 My model consists of a five convolution neural network layers with 5x5 and 3x3 filter sizes and depths between 24 and 64.

 The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.
+The model looks something like below text:

+Check the below model architecture that is representation of the model used in this project and it was created using Keras vis_utils

+![alt text] [model]

 #### 2. Attempts to reduce overfitting in the model

 The model contains dropout layer after each convolutional layer and some of the Dense layers with dropout rate of 0.1 to reduce overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+After 7 epochs, training loss was 0.126 and validation loss was 0.1768.
 Below figure represents mapping of training and validation loss with number of epochs:

 ![alt text][loss_data]

 #### 3. Model parameter tuning

-The model used an adam optimizer.
+The model used an adam optimizer, thus the learning rate was not manually tuned.

 #### 4. Appropriate training data